Biodiversity: External Collaboration

 Examples of Collaboration with Other Companies

-In April 2015, MC joined the Japan Business Initiative for Biodiversity (JBIB)*, a group of firms committed to undertake joint research aimed at protecting biodiversity.
-The JBIB member firms agree to respect biodiversity in their daily business operations and pursue activities aimed at minimizing negative biodiversity impacts.
-Going forward, through communication with JBIB members and related initiatives, we will work to find ways of enhancing our initiatives toward protecting biodiversity.
+In April 2015, MC joined the Japan Business Initiative for Biodiversity (JBIB)*, a coalition of companies committed to undertaking joint research aimed at protecting biodiversity.
+JBIB member companies pledge to respect biodiversity in daily operations and to pursue activities that reduce negative environmental impacts.
+Through ongoing dialogue with JBIB members and related organizations, MC continues to explore new approaches for strengthening its biodiversity initiatives.

 • *